5 things that can change your brain

 It pays careful attention to basic physiological disruptions, such as the gastro-intestinal system, intestinal permeability (leaky gut), the liver and the endocrine system.

-In cases of a chemical or hormanal imbalance, neurofeedback may not be the place to start.
+In cases of a chemical or hormanal imbalance, neurofeedback training may not be the place to start.
 That’s where functional Medicine comes in.

 Diet often plays a big part; from approipriate nutrients to bringing essential amino-acids necessary for the formation of neuro-transmitters (brain chemicals) to optimise brain function, elimination of any foods causing inflammatory reactions, support of the digestive organs, and restoration of the gastro-intestinal system (the gut-brain axis).